3 Ways Managers Can Address Burnout

 Establishing a level of rapport with employees in which they feel confident to reach out when they are facing challenges is a necessity to maintain team culture in this new normal.
-As many employees continue to work remotely, it’s important to communicate regularly with each employee, to maintain a sense of connection that can encourage them speak up if they are experiencing burnout.
+As many employees continue to work remotely, it’s important to communicate regularly with each employee, to maintain a sense of connection that can encourage them to speak up if they are experiencing burnout.

-Some of the causes of burnout can be negative work dynamics, unclear expectations, lack of support or communication and an imbalance between work and life responsibilities.
+Some of the causes of burnout can be negative work dynamics, unclear expectations, lack of support or communication, and an imbalance between work and life responsibilities.
 If employees feel overwhelmed by a situation, that can contribute to burnout.
 Give an employee space in which they can speak openly, allowing you to get to the root of an issue and to work towards a viable solution together.